Ing Hay: Early life

-Living and Doctoring
+Life as a doctor

-Ing came to the United States as a laborer since that was the role offered to most immigrants when they first arrived.
+Ing came to the United States in 1883 with his father as a laborer, since that was the role offered to most immigrants when they first arrived.
+The pair moved to Walla Walla, Washington in 1885, before Ing's father returned to China in 1887 and Ing moved to John Day, Oregon alone.
 When Ing and Lung began their company, the medical system in the west was not yet well-developed and it was almost impossible for people to be healed by the simple western treatments being prescribed, such as drinking more water and resting.
 Fortunately, Ing had experience with herbal medicine due to his family's practices.
 Ing also apprenticed with an older Chinese practitioner, Doc Lee in John Day.
 Ing began by serving other Chinese laborers during the serious pandemic in the 1910s in Oregon and soon came to be known as "Doc Hay."
+By that time, the region's gold rush had ended, and most of the local Chinese population left.
+It was then that Ing met Lung On.
+In 1888, they purchased the Kam Wah Chung Company Building.

 Even though Doc Hay did not hold a medical license, his treatment had a perfect success rate.
 During this era Chinese medicine was widely understood to have great healing capacities, and thus his patients were wide-ranging and ethnically diverse.
 Some patients that came to see him travelled from as far away as Alaska and Oklahoma.

 On the other hand, most of his patients were still poor laborers who participated in the hard work of mining and building railroads. given their difficult economic situations, he treated many of his patients for free or refused to accept their payments.
 After his death in 1952, he left behind over $23,000 in uncashed clients' checks, including those written during the Great Depression.